Interacting with the Visualization¶

 Visualizing Dimensionality Reduction

 Clustergrams typically have dendrogram trees (for both rows and columns) to depict the hierarchy of row and column clusters produced by hierarchical clustering.
 The height of the branches in the dendrogram depict the distance between clusters.
-Clustergrammer-PY calculates hierarchical clustering using SciPy‘s hierarchy clustering functions (with the default linkage type set to average, see calc_clust.py) and saves ten slices of the dendrogram sampled evenly across the height of the tree.
+Clustergrammer depicts this hierarchical tree one slice at a time using trapezoids (see below).
+Clustergrammer-PY calculates hierarchical clustering using SciPy‘s hierarchy clustering functions (the default linkage type is set to average, see calc_clust.py) and saves ten slices of the dendrogram sampled evenly across the height of the tree.

 Visualizing Dendrogram Clusters

-Rather than visualize the dendrogram as a large branching tree, which uses a lot of visualization-space and is difficult to interact with, Clustergrammer uses a visualization that is more compact and easier to interact with.
-Only a single slice of the dendrogram tree is visualized at a time as a set of non-overlapping adjacent clusters (gray trapezoids, see below).
+Rather than visualize the dendrogram as a large branching tree, which uses a lot of visualization-space and is difficult to interact with, Clustergrammer uses a more compact and easy to interact with visualization.
+Only a single slice of the dendrogram tree is visualized at a time as a set of non-overlapping adjacent clusters that are depicted using gray trapezoids (see screenshot below).
 Different slices of the dendrogram can be toggled using the dendrogram-sliders (blue circles that move along a gray triangle).
-Moving the slider up or down shows slices taken higher or lower in the dendrogram tree, and thereby larger or smaller clusters respectively.
-This allows users to identify clusters at different scales.
+Moving the slider up or down shows slices that are taken at higher or lower levels in the dendrogram tree, and thereby depicts larger or smaller clusters respectively.
+This interactive visualization allows users to identify clusters at different scales in their data.

 Interacting with Dendrogram Clusters